trampgeek/moodle-filter_ace_inline/README.md

     displayed using the Ace code editor, but with editing enabled.
 In addition, a button labelled by default `Try it!` allows the student to execute the current state of the code and observe the outcome.
-With sufficient ingenuity on the part of the question author, graphical output and images can be displayed, too.
-The student is not able to enter standard input so this filter does not provide a fully interactive shell, although the question author can pre-define 'canned' standard input and even supply pseudo text files to be read by the code.
+With sufficient ingenuity on the part of the author, graphical output and images can be displayed, too.
+The student is not able to enter standard input so this filter does not provide a fully interactive shell, although the author can pre-define 'canned' standard input and even supply pseudo text files to be read by the code.